Skip to main content

 The defining characteristic of NRPs is their efficacy at exceptionally low concentrations, often in the subpicomolar range.
 This suggests an extremely high affinity for their target receptor, allowing them to exert significant biological effects with minimal molecular presence.

-This potency is a crucial attribute for a therapeutic agent intended for the central nervous system, as it implies that even small amounts crossing the can initiate a robust regenerative response.
+This potency is a crucial attribute for a therapeutic agent intended for the central nervous system, as it implies that even small amounts crossing the blood-brain barrier can initiate a robust regenerative response.
 Their action as agonists at the CXCR4 receptor complex triggers a cascade of intracellular events that directly support neuronal survival and guide the development of new neurons, making them a subject of profound interest in regenerative neurology.

 Neural Regeneration Peptides activate a specific guidance receptor, CXCR4, to direct the migration and development of new neurons with exceptional potency.